opendcs/opendcs/docs/source/install-guide.rst

 This user will be able to create new users and assign them appropriate roles, such as a user to run compproc or routesched processes (additional details in <./cp-userguide.rst> and <./routesched-guide.rst> ).

-To update to the latest schema run the above command again.
+To update to the latest schema run the migrateApp command again.
 A list of updates will be provided and you will be prompted if you wish to continue.

 Instead of creating the properties file manually you can start the launcher to